stacks-network/stacks-core/NFT_USE_CASE.md

   contract.
 The Hyperchain "listens" for calls to these functions, and performs a mint on the hyperchains to replicate this state.
 Meanwhile, on the L1, the assets live in the contract.
 - `withdraw-ft-asset` / `withdraw-stx` / `withdraw-nft-asset`: Called by miners to withdraw assets from the hyperchain.
+  In an upcoming update to the hyperchains repo, this function will be called by users directly.

 In order to register new allowed assets, a valid miner may call `setup-allowed-contracts`, `register-ft-contract`, or `register-nft-contract`.
 The transaction sender must be part of the miners list defined in the hyperchains contract.